lacymorrow/dazzboard/README.md

 ### \<Board />

 A collection of `<Dash />` elements representing a single dashboard.
-Stack multiple for to add more Dashes.
+Nest multiple to add more Dazzboards.
 (_also `<DashGroup />`, `<DashList />`, `<DashTabs />`_)

 ###### Optional properties